California Salesperson Pre-Licensing How to Become a CA Real Estate Agent

 Pass the course final exam.

 Once you complete each Pre-Licensing course, you must take a final exam.
 You have two attempts to pass each final exam, and you're allotted one minute per question.
-The passing score for each of these final exams is 70%, and you must take each final in the presence of a proctor.
-You'll need to schedule an appointment with a proctor in advance.
+The passing score for each of these final exams is 70%, and you must take each final in the presence of a proctor if you enrolled before 9/25/19.
+You will need to schedule an appointment with a proctor in advance.
 Find out more about our proctoring process here.

 Pass the California salesperson licensing exam.